Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: Problem Formulation and Methodology

 \subsubsection{Iterative Search Method}

-This method involves meticulously computing the power loss and voltage deviation for each possible combination in the search space, which is time-consuming.
-Total number of combinations for placing ${(N_{evci})}$ number of EVCI in an ${(N_{bus}-1)}$ distribution system will be $^{(N_{bus}-1)}C_{(N_{evci})}$, as EVCI cannot be placed in the 1st bus (substation) of the DS.
+This method involves a time-consuming approach of meticulously computing the power loss and voltage deviation for each possible combination in the search space.
+The total number of combinations for placing ${N_{evci}}$ number of EVCI at ${(N_{bus}-1)}$ buses of the distribution system will be $^{(N_{bus}-1)}C_{(N_{evci})}$, as EVCI cannot be placed at the first bus which is the substation of the DS.

 \hrule \textbf{Pseudocode for Iterative Search Method:} \hrule BEGIN

 INITIALIZE number, size and possible location of EVCIs

 GENERATE list of all possible location combinations